Allianz says to cut 300 German IT staff via buyouts

-FRANKFURT Allianz (ALVG.DE) plans to cut 300 German jobs from its information technology division, using staff buyouts, a spokesman for the company told Reuters on Monday.
+FRANKFURT (Reuters) - Allianz (ALVG.DE) plans to cut 300 German jobs from its information technology division, using staff buyouts, a spokesman for the company told Reuters on Monday.

 Currently around 2,000 staff work at Allianz Technology in Germany, the company said.
 Staff have until October to accept a buyout offer, Allianz said.